-For more information about BRASA, visit our website www.gobrasa.org
+For more information about BRASA, visit the website.

-The Latinx Graduate Student Colectiva seeks to build community among Latinx Graduate students and the larger Latinx Isla Vista communities.
-We aim to serve as a resource to both academic and non-academic Latinx communities in and around UCSB.
-We strive to provide mentorship and emotional support for undergraduate Latinx students, to work on retention of Latinx graduate students, to develop strategies to navigate academia and to engage with the larger Latinx Santa Barbara community.
+Members of the Latinx Graduate Student Colectiva seeks to build community among Latinx Graduate students, its allies, and the larger Latinx Isla Vista communities.
+The Colectiva serves as a resource for both academic and non-academic communities in and around UCSB.
+The Colectiva provides mentorship and emotional support for students, work on student retention, develop strategies to navigate academia, and engage with the larger Latinx Santa Barbara community.

 Cotillion Dance Club is a student organization at UCSB that teaches Ballroom, Latin, and social dancing, and many other forms of partnership dancing, in addition to providing opportunities for social dancing and performative art.
-We have weekly meetings which include beginner friendly dance lessons and social dancing.
-We also have competition practices geared toward improving styling and techniques for those who enjoy a little friendly competition.
+Cotillion Dance holds weekly meetings which include beginner friendly dance lessons and social dancing.
+They have competition practices geared toward improving styling and techniques for those who enjoy a little friendly competition.
 No partner or dance experience is necessary!
-We dance a lot, and we socialize a lot.
-So come on in for a lesson and some dancing!

 DOLP will promote the cultural, social, political, and intellectual development of peoples affected by Euro-western colonization while developing methods and structures to promote decolonization in our lives.

-An activist Chican@/Latin@ student organization and recognized official M.E.Ch.A.
+An activist student organization and recognized official M.E.Ch.A.
 Chapter at UCSB, comprised of committees which address various areas of interest.
 Through its workshops, programs, and conferences, El Congreso strives to empower, defend, and support the needs of Chican@/Latin@ students and the local community.
-We are a diverse community of people (indigenous, immigrant, mixed race, etc.) actively working against homophobia, racism, sexism, and the many other oppressive "isms" that exist today.
+El Congreso is a diverse community of people and allies actively working against homophobia, racism, sexism, and the many other oppressive "isms" that exist today.
 We continue on with the struggle, keeping the legacy of the Chican@ movement alive.

-Hermanas Unidas Inc. (HaU) of UCSB aims to provide a familial network for Latinas/Chicanas through participation in academic, community service, and collegial networking events which impact our women as well as our surrounding community.
-We emphasize the importance of hermandad and support for each other in our individual quest for success and in our transition to and from college.
+Members of Hermanas Unidas Inc. (HaU) of UCSB aims to provide a familial network for Latinas/Chicanas through participation in academic, community service, and collegial networking events in the surrounding community.
+HaU emphasizes the importance of hermandad and support for each other in our individual quest for success and in our transition to and from college.

-Los Ingenieros is dedicated to promote the advancement of Latin@ students in the STEM (Science, Technology, Engineering and Mathematics) fields.
-Our organization offers activities and events that fall in the following four areas: Academic Excellence, Professional Development, Leadership and Community Outreach.
+Members of Los Ingenieros is dedicated to promote the advancement of Latin@ students in the STEM (Science, Technology, Engineering and Mathematics) fields.
+The organization offers activities and events that fall in the following four areas: Academic Excellence, Professional Development, Leadership and Community Outreach.

-SBKlub is a student run organization that focuses and provides a fun, social environment to learn the salsa, bachata and kizomba Social Dances.
-We practice these skills, engage with others in a positive and Healthy way.
-We meet weekly and foster dance, the arts, community building, respect and physical social interaction.
+SBKlub is a student-run organization that focuses and provides a fun, social environment to learn the salsa, bachata, and kizomba Social Dances.
+SBKlub practices skills and engage with others in a positive and healthy way.
+Meeting weekly, the goal is to foster love of dance, the arts, community building, respect, and physical social interaction.
 No partner or experience necessary!!

 This organization is dedicated to enhance the experience of and appreciation for STEM graduate students of diverse backgrounds including, but not limited to race, ethnicity, gender, age, religion, language, abilities/disabilities, sexual orientation, gender identity, socioeconomic status, and geographic region.